mickeytheq/ZoopDocs/docs/carddatabaseexport/CardDatabaseExport.md

 | Project file | A local project file to save the card information to.
 You will need to specify a location for this first (it doesn't need to exist, Zoop will create it).
 The extention should be `json` |
 | Settings | Click the Edit button to enter or update the project settings |

+To create a new project enter a path to a project file that does not exist.
+Then click **Settings** to configure the settings for that project.
+You only need to do this once per project file.

 ### arkam.build project settings

 | Option | Details |